 Miami premiums average $3,168 a year.
 With a dense population, convertible- friendly car culture and propensity for hurricanes, auto insurance rates run pretty high.
-However, Miami also has the unique distinction of having the rudest drivers in the country, rating higher in road rage than the usual suspects in New York, Los Angeles and Boston.
+However, Miami also has the unique distinction of having a higher rating in road rage than the usual suspects in New York, Los Angeles and Boston.
 Miami rates 58 percent higher than the average national rate for collisions, often citing ‘running late’ as the cause.

 Perhaps surprisingly, New York City is ranked the 13th most expensive U.S. city for car insurance.
 What is not so surprising, is that Brooklyn tops the list of boroughs with the highest rates.
 With only so much room to house cars in Manhattan, Brooklyn is the location most New Yorkers insure their vehicles.
 The annual premiums average around $3,500 a year, and it has everything to do with the population density growing exponentially over the past decade.
 An influx of services to new residents, as well as the high-tech and entertainment industries, have contributed immensely to how the rates of how car insurance quotes compare not only to Manhattan, but other major U.S. cities.